PostHog/internallinker/README.md

 This doesn't work yet:

 * keywordAssociations has wrong structure - it needs to work at a "link" level
-* random example crap in keywordAssociations needs to be deleted
-* this needs to create a useful output of the suggested links to be inserted.
+* this needs to create a useful output of the suggested links to be inserted from the json it creates.
 Ideally it'd literally edit the files directly.
 You could then use a pull request to check out the diff to remove links that don't make sense.

 ## Pre-requisites